ConfederacyOfGaia/Gaia/players-guide.md

 This class is only available to Eshen, and only the Colleges of Lore, Swords, and Valor.
 Because it's based on music, a bard's magic is very different from other forms of arcane magic.

 ***Modifications.*** A bard creates magic using music, and does not need to expend material components when casting spells, unless the component has a cost or is the target or focus of the spell.
+Instead, they use a musical instrument as a magical focus.

 ### Cleric

-A humanoid or draconic cleric must choose Bahamut or Tiamat as their diety.
+A humanoid or dragonborn cleric must choose Bahamut or Tiamat as their diety.
 This choice constrains the available Divine Domains, and any domains not explicitly mentioned are not available.

 Divine magic functions mostly identically to PHB, except for limits on spell availability.